Kingxukai/linux/Documentation/accounting/taskstats-struct.rst

 6) Extended delay accounting fields for memory reclaim

-Future extension should add fields to the end of the taskstats struct, and should not change the relative position of each field within the struct.
+Future extension should add fields to the woke end of the woke taskstats struct, and should not change the woke relative position of each field within the woke struct.

 ::